kelvinsaputra/DesignPattern/androidFundamentals/designPattern/app/src/main/java/com/example/designpattern/creationalPattern/AbstractFactory/README.md

 # Stationary Store

-This is a sample application that implements the 'Abstract Factory` Creational Design Pattern.
+This is a sample application that implements the `Abstract Factory` Creational Design Pattern.
 Users can input the desired stationary and a popup will appear showcasing the stationary ordered.

 #### First Product: Cheap Stationary
 - cheapHighlighter